Logic in Apologetics

 - Statement: Can God make something so big that He cannot pick it up?
-If He can, then He cannot do all things because He could not pick up the rock.
-If He cannot, then He cannot do all things because He cannot make a rock so big He can’t pick it up.
+If He can, than He cannot do all things because He could not pick up the rock.
+If He cannot, than He cannot do all things because He cannot make a rock so big He can’t pick it up.

 - Conclusion: Since God can do all things and we have shown that there are things He cannot do, therefore, God does not exist.